 Below is a summary of the differences in these 4 documents.
 However, because this is such an important topic, I encourage you to read How to Get the Medical Care You Want for more detailed information.

-If you or a loved one are seriously ill, I recommend you also read these posts:
+For information on what to expect if your loved one is in an ICU, read the guide by ICUSteps.
+Additionally, if you or a loved one are seriously ill, I recommend you also read these posts:

-- Risks for Intensive Care Unit Patients.
+- Risks for Patients in Intensive Care Units.

 - Is a DNR a Good Idea for You or a Loved One?

 - Pros and Cons of Hospice Care.